sysdiglabs/terraform-aws-secure-for-cloud/modules/services_cloud_connect/README.md

 [Cloud Connector](https://github.com/sysdiglabs/cloud-connector)

-This repository contains a Module for how to deploy the Cloud Connector in AWS as an ECS container deployment that will detect events in your infrastructure.
+Deploys a Cloud Connector in AWS as an ECS container deployment that will detect events in your infrastructure.

 ## Usage